Where to find world bosses in Diablo 4 — plus some tips to survive the experience

 World bosses are a new addition to the franchise in Diablo 4, designed to be “truly gigantic, horrific monsters” so large that the in-game camera zooms out so you can see the whole battlefield.
-The Act 1 world boss, Ashava the Pestilent, was available on spawn rotation for testing during both beta weekends and the Server Slam.
-Let’s review the basics you need to know for the live game, including quick tips for reference!
+After a few weeks of the live game, it’s clear to all that world bosses are no joke.

-Tips for fighting Ashava (and other world bosses) in Diablo 4
+Tips for fighting world bosses in Diablo 4

-Fighting Ashava requires more awareness than strategy, as players have to be careful to watch for its attacks and dodge appropriately.
-Practice with the game’s evade mechanic, which lets you quickly dodge away from danger.
+Fighting world bosses require focused awareness, as players have to be careful to watch for its attacks and dodge appropriately.
+Practice with the game’s Evade mechanic, which lets you quickly dodge away from danger.
 Being quick with this action is a must to avoid the massive damage this world boss could dish out.
 Gear that gives you extra evade charges or reduces the evade cooldown helped as well. being mindful of the mechanics and getting out of the way of attacks is crucial with both boss encounters throughout Act 1 story quests and dungeons.
 Dodging behind the boss during an ability prevents one-shots.

 World boss fights are not a one-shot and done, and you may not have enough health potions (by default) to just heal through the damage.
 Pay attention to the world boss action bar — each milestone / breakpoint in the fight is represented in the boss bar in the top of the screen with a red triangle pointing down.
 As each milestone is reached, the triangle reverses (pointing up) and turns gray; when this happens, the boss drops health potion charges in the surrounding area to top you up while kicking off an additional mechanic.